Skyla/KOS/doc/source/structures/celestial_bodies/atmosphere.rst

           - True if this body has an atmosphere
         * - :attr:`OXYGEN`
           - bool
           - True if oxygen is present
-        * - :attr:`SCALE`
-          - scalar
-          - Used to find atmospheric density
         * - :attr:`SEALEVELPRESSURE`
           - scalar (atm)
           - pressure at sea level